Hernia in Children and Babies

 Inguinal Hernias

 Inguinal hernias are in the groin.
-These can present as a small bulge in the groin or extend all the way into the scrotum or labia.
-Most hernias in babies and children are inguinal hernias; they occur in about 1% to 5% of infants and children.
-Inguinal hernias are more common in premature infants, and occur 10 times more frequently in boys than in girls.
+They can appear as small bulges in the groin or extend all the way into the scrotum or labia.
+Most hernias in babies and children are inguinal hernias — they occur in about 1% to 5% of infants and children.
+They occur more frequently in infants who are premature and are more common in boys than in girls.

 There are two types of inguinal hernias:

-• Indirect inguinal hernia: These are caused by an opening in the abdominal wall that is present at birth.
+- Indirect inguinal hernias.
+These are caused by an opening in the abdominal wall that is present at birth.
 Inguinal hernias in babies and children are almost always indirect.

-• Direct inguinal hernia: These rarely affect children.
+- Direct inguinal hernias.
+These rarely affect children.
 The opening in the abdomen wall usually develops during adulthood, typically the result of age, overexertion, sports or heavy lifting.

 Umbilical Hernias

-Umbilical hernias develop where the umbilical cord was once attached at the navel, or “belly button.”
+Umbilical hernias develop where the umbilical cord was once attached at the navel (belly button).
 They usually occur when the muscles around the belly button (umbilical ring) do not close after the leftover umbilical cord falls off after birth.
-Sometimes an umbilical hernia looks like an “outie” belly button.
-These hernias affect boys and girls equally, but vary among different races.
+Sometimes, an umbilical hernia looks like an “outie” belly button.
+These hernias affect boys and girls equally, but vary among races.

-Sometimes part of the intestine gets stuck in the abdominal opening, a condition called incarceration.
-If tissue remains incarcerated for a long time, strangulation may develop.
-Strangulation cuts off the blood supply to that part of the intestine.
-This condition can result in loss of the strangulated intestine or the involved ovary or testicle.
-This is a surgical emergency, and strangulation of the bowel can be life-threatening.
+Sometimes, part of the intestine gets stuck in the abdominal wall opening, a condition called “incarceration.”
+If tissue remains incarcerated for a long time, the blood supply to that part of the intestine is cut off, which is known by the term “strangulation.”
+This condition can result in loss of the strangulated intestine or the involved ovary, and sometimes, the testicle.
+This is a surgical emergency — strangulation of the bowel can be life threatening.

 Signs of a strangulated hernia include:

-• Lump or bulge that is larger than before and does not regress spontaneously
+- Lump or bulge that is larger than before and does not become smaller on its own

 Other Types of Hernias